selsta/hlsdl/README.md

 Build
 -----

-Use `gcc -O2 ./*.c -lcurl`
+Use `gcc -O2 ./*.c -lcurl -lavformat -lavutil -lavcodec`

-Windows will follow soon.
+Windows should work already, but is untested.

 Usage and Options
 -------